 Methods to Smooth PLA Filament Prints

-XTC resin is a type of resin that hardens when it is mixed with a hardening agent.
-Once it is mixed, it will turn from liquid to solid in a certain amount of time.
-While it is still in its liquid phase, you can paint a thin layer of it on your print and let it cure.
+XTC resin is a unique type of resin that solidifies once mixed with a hardening agent, moving from liquid to solid.
+To achieve a smooth finish, paint a thin layer of the liquid on the print, and let it cure.

-Epoxy resins need to be handled carefully.
-You should use XTC-3D in a well-ventilated area, and wear gloves and goggles to protect your skin and eyes.
-Make sure to check the product’s MSDS for more information on how to safely handle epoxy resins.
+Be cautious when handling epoxy resins like XTC-3D.
+Always use it in well-ventilated areas, and put on gloves and goggles to avoid direct contact with your skin and eyes.
+Make sure to review the MSDS of the product for more information about safely handling epoxy resins.

-3D Gloop produces fumes while it is in use.
-Make sure to use it in a well-ventilated area or with a respirator.
-You should also wear gloves and goggles to avoid any contact with the 3D Gloop.
-If you are also resin printing, you might already have this equipment.
+When handling 3D Gloop, you should also be mindful of the fumes produced during the process.
+You should use it in a well-ventilated area or with a respirator.
+Additionally, wear gloves and goggles to avoid contact with 3D Gloop.
+If you’re already printing with resin, you might have this equipment on hand.

 Sanding and Painting

 Sanding PLA can give great results

 One way to make your PLA 3D prints look better is to sand and paint them.
 This process takes a lot of time, but it’s worth it because the results are excellent.
 When you sand, you remove the layer lines physically.
 When you use other methods, you fill them in.